 JURASSIC WORLD is a fleetingly fun but ultimately empty cartoon of a live-action movie.

 To whit: There are no heroes to root for, only victimized children to vaguely fret over (being a Spielberg movie, we know their survival is guaranteed).

 Science destroys the day rather than save it or at least learn from their fourth mistake in a row.

 We begin when Charlie Bucket wins a gold ticket to tour Willie Wonka's Chocolate Factory!

-No wait.
 We begin when little chatterbox Gray (Ty Simpkins*: Steven Spielberg's WAR OF THE WORLDS, INSIDIOUS, EXTRACTED, IRON MAN 3, INSIDIOUS 2, HANGMAN) and his older and very teenage brother, Zach (Nick Robinson) are packed away by their Mom & Pop to go on a vacation to JURASSIC WORLD!
 It's a wonderful tourist spot that has a hideous history of horrifying death!